 Traditionally the cattery was the “go-to” for when you need to leave town.
 The main problem with catteries is that they are not your home and certainly don’t smell, sound or feel like home for your cat!
 Whilst your little one will have their own pen, as luxurious as it may appear, it will be unfamiliar and will be viewed by most cats with trepidation.

 Cat Sitters or Housesitting services take place within your own home.
 Your cat will not have the upheaval involved in moving to a cattery, surrounded by unfamiliar people and unfamiliar feline smells!
-By using a service like Cat in a Flat you will also ensure your sitter is able to administer medications, is police checked and both cat and sitter will also be fully insured against accidents and ill health.
+By using a service like Cat in a Flat you will also ensure your sitter is able to administer medications, is police checked and both cat and sitter will also be covered against accidents and ill health.

 The key to minimising stress is to keep everything the same.
 All the major events in your cat’s routine should be identified, and then preserved as much as possible.

-Types of food, bowls, litter, feeding times, TV times, you name it, you preserve it!
+Types of food, bowls, cat litter, feeding times, TV times, you name it, you preserve it!
 The only thing that should be absent from your cats’ routine while you are away is you!